JR2909/virtual_cocktailbar/README.md

 This file contains the homepage of the website, including a container with the videos from static/videos/.. as a background and the text "Welcome to the virtual 🍹 Cocktailbar 🍸".
 Below the container are three boxes, the first contains an input box, where an ingredient can be put and sent to the api, mentioned in app.py/search_ingredient.
 As a return you recive a list of cocktails with this specific ingredients on templates/result_ingredients.html.

 ## templates/top_drinks.html
+This files contains the code for the website with the approut "/top".
+It contains a list, with the top 10 drinks, searched via the function in "templates/app.py/search_drink" and saved in "instances/cocktail.db".
+The cocktails are displayed in a table, with the columns Rank, Cocktail Name, Image, Search Count.

 ## templates/impressum.html
 This file contains the code for the ipressum with the nessecarry legal information for a website.